 Follow our Winter Crafts and Learning Pinterest board!

 We have a seasonal book area in our home located right near our nature table.
 (Having the seasonal books nearby allows the kids to enjoy books related to the nature treasures they’re collecting outside.)
 As the seasons change, so do the books that we put out to enjoy.
 The kids always get so excited when it’s time to welcome the new books for the season.

 We just recently pulled out all our winter books for kids and have been reading them daily!
 Here are some of the favorites from our winter book collection with commentary by Lucy, age 4, in green.
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate links.)